Catholic vs. Protestant – why is there so much animosity?Question: "Catholic vs. Protestant – why is there so much animosity?"

-This is a simple question with a complicated answer, because there are varying degrees of, and reasons for, animosity between any two religious groups.
-This particular battle is rooted in history.
+Answer: This is a simple question with a complicated answer, because there are varying degrees of, and reasons for, animosity between any two religious groups.
+The battle between Catholics and Protestants is rooted in history.
 Degrees of reaction have ranged from friendly disagreement (as reflected in the numerous ecumenical dialogues produced between the two groups), to outright persecution and murder of Protestants at the hands of Rome.
 Reformation teachings that identify the Pope as the Beast of Revelation and / or Roman Catholicism as Mystery Babylon are still common among Protestants.
 Clearly, anyone with this view is not going to “warm up” to Rome any time soon.

 Behind the particular disagreements over the role of faith and works, the sacraments, the canon of Scripture, the role of the priesthood, prayers to saints, and all the issues surrounding Mary and the Pope, etc., lies the biggest rift between Roman Catholicism and Protestantism: the issue of authority.
 How one answers the authority question will generally inform all the other issues.
 When it comes down to deciding a theological issue about defined Catholic dogma, there isn’t really much to discuss on the Catholic's side because once Rome speaks, it is settled.
 This is a problem when trying to debate a Roman Catholic – reason and Scripture are not the Catholic’s final authority; they can always retreat into the “safe zone” of Roman Catholic authority.